Requirements¶

 export M365_ENCRYPTED_PASSWORD="6500780061006d0070006c006500700061007300730077006f0072006400" # replace this to yours

 These two new environment variables are required to execute the PowerShell modules needed to retrieve information from M365 services.
-Prowler will use service principal authentication to log into MS Graph and user credentials to authenticate to Microsoft PowerShell modules.
+Prowler uses Service Principal authentication to access Microsoft Graph and user credentials to authenticate to Microsoft PowerShell modules.

 environment variable.